Systemic Constellations Compared: Methods, Differences, and Applications

 - Less structured

-Working with children, personality development, inner parts, alternative method to the classic system board with figures
+Work with children, personality development, inner parts, alternative method to classic system board with figures

-Large figures in the room Room arrangement with approx. 30–60 cm high wooden figures - Physical-spatial experience
+Large figures in the room Spatial constellation with approx. 30–60 cm high wooden figures - Physical-spatial experience

 - Ideal for individual work with or without a coach